-He regularly advises and acts for clients on projects in building and construction, investment and joint ventures, finance, mining and minerals, power and utilities, oil & gas and telecommunications infrastructure and networks.
-In addition to representing a number of public corporations in Singapore, he also acts for leading companies from Asia, Europe and North America, in their cross-border projects, disputes and international arbitration matters.
+He regularly advises and acts for clients on projects in the region, in building and construction, investment and joint ventures, finance, mining and minerals, power and utilities, oil & gas and telecommunications infrastructure and networks.
+In addition to representing clients in arbitration and other disputes proceedings, he often advises on project execution and implementation, working closely with project teams to achieve strategic outcomes and project delivery.

 Recognitions and Appointments